Cornish, Colorado

 Cornish is an unincorporated community in Weld County, in the U.S. state of Colorado.

 History

-A post office called Cornish was established in 1914, and remained in operation until 1967.
+The Cornish, Colorado, post office operated from November 24, 1914, until March 31, 1967.
+The Gill, Colorado, post office (ZIP code 80624) now serves the area.
 The community was named after a Mr. Cornish, an engineer employed by the Union Pacific Railroad.

 A railway was built through Cornish sometime in the early 1900s, as part of a line from Greeley to Briggsdale.
 The Union Pacific Railroad filed for the abandonment of the line in 1942, with the actual abandonment occurring in 1946.

+Geography

+Cornish is located in Weld County at coordinates 40.5230°N 104.4133°W and elevation 4715 ft.